Research Fellowship Recipient

 THE MAIN INSIGHT

-Analyzing the affinity maps, we recognized the importance of thorough exploration to create a concept that would resonate with as many identities as possible.
-Health inequity, deeply rooted in systematic racial and class distinctions, demands an approach that empowers the majority to feel acknowledged.
+Our guiding principles—autonomy, agency, reassurance, and inclusivity—shaped every aspect of iura’s design.
+Analyzing the affinity maps, we recognized the importance of thorough exploration to create a concept that resonates across diverse identities.
+Health inequity, deeply rooted in systemic racial and class disparities, demands a design approach that empowers users to feel seen, supported, and acknowledged.

 Interacting with gynecologists to understand their perspective